letsencrypt/cp-cps/CP-CPS.md

 Validation for Wildcard Domain Names is only performed using the DNS Change method.

+All successful validations and CAA checks performed by our Primary Network Perspectives are corroborated by multiple remote Network Perspectives located in at least two distinct Regional Internet Registries.
+Each remote Network Perspective has an independent DNS resolver and cache.

 All validations are performed in compliance with the current CAB Forum Baseline Requirements at the time of validation.

 ### 3.2.3 Authentication of individual identity